william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 It took a about total of 10 days, for the film to be sent, processed, and digitzed back to me.
 Out of the 36 photos, 20 came out (light-wise) fine, and the other 16 came out way too dark.
 So 400 ISO cannot be used in anything less than twilight situations, and even in twilight situations it is just adequate enough.
 This is further incentive for me to be really sparing in my shots.

-My very first film photo:
+My very first film photo ever:
 ![Government stacks](/assets/AV000.jpg)

 I think this is representative of who I am and what I'm trying to do with this mechanical object, huh?